ETACE/Governance/README.md

 # Governance
-Code to the paper "Governance structure, technical change and industry competition" by M. Guerini, P. Harting and M. Napoletano
+Here we supply the code to the paper "Governance structure, technical change and industry competition" by M. Guerini, P. Harting and M. Napoletano.
+The tagged code for the working paper can be found as tag WP.

 # Dependencies